top of page

 Azure Managed Disk Encryption

-In Azure, We can take the of this feature on Azure VM in multiple ways and this allow use to encrypt the sensitive information available on Azure VM.
+In Azure, We can take use of this feature on Azure VM in multiple ways, and this allows us to encrypt the sensitive information available on Azure VM.

-In Azure, We have three types of encryption method to protect the sensitive information
+In Azure, We have three types of encryption methods to protect the sensitive information

 • Azure Disk Encryption